canonical/sphinx-docs-guide/tutorial/set-up-automatic-testing.rst

       tests/:
         summary: example tutorial
         systems:
-        - ubuntu-24.04.-64
+        - ubuntu-24.04.64

-The ``suites`` section is how we tell Spread about the various spread tests in our project.
-We tell Spread to look in the ``tests`` directory for all spread tests (which it will only find one, ``example_tutorial``).
-We also use the ``suites`` section to tell Spread about what system(s) we want Spread to test.
+The ``suites`` section is how we tell Spread about the various Spread tests in our project.
+We tell Spread to look in the ``tests`` directory for all Spread tests (which it will only find one, ``example_tutorial``).
+We also use the ``suites`` section to tell Spread about the systems we want Spread to test.
 For our mock tutorial, we will use Ubuntu 24.04.

-Configure the spread test to use Multipass
+Configure the Spread test to use Multipass
 ------------------------------------------

-Each job in Spread has a backend, or a way to obtain a machine on which to run your spread test.
+Each job in Spread has a backend, or a way to obtain a machine on which to run your Spread test.
 The `Spread repository <https://github.com/canonical/spread>`_ contains more information on backends like Google or QEMU, but let's set up Multipass as a backend to run local tests.